 The Tale of Two Bloombergs also has shown us Michael Bloomberg playing a maniacal Captain Ahab to the White Whale of “Stop and Frisk”.
 Even as the majority of New Yorkers, the federal court and the United States Department of Justice have seriously questioned the tactic, Michael Bloomberg has refused to even acknowledge the possibility that black and Latino young men are being constitutionally violated by the extreme measures employed by the New York Police Department.

-Bloomberg the inflexible either cannot, or will not, see that there may be another side to the narrative that he has articulated.
-And it is Bloomberg the inflexible who is channeling his inner George Wallace by stating that his administration will not cooperate in any way with the federal court decision regarding “Stop and Frisk”.
+Bloomberg The Inflexible either cannot, or will not, see that there may be another side to the narrative that he has articulated.
+And it is Bloomberg the inflexible who is channeling his inner Alabama Governor George Wallace by stating that his administration will not cooperate in any way with the federal court decision regarding “Stop and Frisk”.
 And it is Bloomberg the inflexible who has now gone so far as to suggest that public housing residents should be fingerprinted raising the specter of the Slave Codes from long ago and apartheid-era identification cards from not too long ago.

 Finally, by spending approximately a quarter of a billion dollars of his own money in getting himself elected three times, Michael Bloomberg has skewed the political process in New York City for the foreseeable future.
 If he wasn’t writing the playbook on how to buy elections, it certainly looks like it.